Brand Strategy

 4. Consider Layout and Size:

 • Compact designs, like the Keychron K2 or Corsair K95, can save desk space and are portable.
-However, remember to weigh how vital a numeric keypad is for your work.
+However, remember to weigh the importance of a numeric keypad for your work.
 You might want that extra number pad if your tasks involve extensive data entry.

 5. Explore Customisation Options:

 • A keyboard with programmable keys can significantly enhance your workflow.
-For instance, the Glorious GMMK Pro and Keychron Q6 Max offer extensive customisation, allowing you to map keys based on your needs.
+For instance, the Glorious GMMK Pro and Keychron Q6 Max offer extensive customisation, allowing you to map keys to your specific needs.

 6. Set a Budget: